JacekDubikowski/build-your-own-framework/readme.md

 But how is it done?
 The pattern separates responsibility for object creation from its usage.
 The required objects are provided ("injected") during runtime, and the pattern's implementation handles the creation and lifecycle of the dependencies.

+It has its advantages and drawbacks, you can read about them [here](https://en.wikipedia.org/wiki/Dependency_injection#Advantages_and_disadvantages).

 From now on, the *DI* shorthand stands for dependency injection.